 Ah, ovulation.
 Whether you're trying to increase your chances of getting pregnant — or vigilantly trying to avoid getting pregnant — this is a topic to care about.
 Ovulation is the process near the midpoint of your cycle in which your ovary releases a mature egg for fertilization (and whether or not that egg has a chance to get fertilized is up to you).
 Whether you're #TTC or not, many women like to know when their ovulation is occurring.
-So are there telltale signs that ovulation is occurring, or does ovulation make you feel sick?
+So are there telltale signs that ovulation is occurring, or is feeling sick during ovulation just a coincidence?
 Just like your period, different women experience this phenomenon differently.

 There are a couple different reasons why you might feel sick to your stomach around the time that you ovulate.
-As you might imagine, women experience changes in their hormone levels during this time.
-Specifically, according to APA, we experience a surge in something called the luteinizing hormone, or LH, 12 to 36 hours prior to ovulation.
+Women experience changes in their hormone levels during this time.
+Specifically, according to Medical News Today, we experience a surge in something called the luteinizing hormone, or LH, 12 to 36 hours prior to ovulation.
 If you've ever used a home ovulation kit, this is the hormone that it measures.
-According to the fertility blog Conceive Success, this quick spike in the LH hormone can throw your digestive system out of whack, thus making some women feel nauseated.
+This quick spike in the LH hormone can throw your digestive system out of whack, thus making some women feel nauseated, explains the fertility blog Conceive Success.
 (And throwing you for a loop as you wonder about pregnancy symptoms.)

 For Rachel Rodriguez, 27, there is absolutely no mistaking when she's ovulating.
 "I can literally feel whether my egg is releasing from my left or right ovary each month about two weeks before my period.
 The pain is worse than my period cramps.
 It feels like something is being carved out, and Advil and exercise don't help.
 It usually lasts about 45 minutes," Rodriguez tells Romper.

 There's a name for this pain that Rodriguez deals with monthly, and she's not the only one who experiences it.
 Some women experience constant discomfort, while others experience sharp, intermittent pain.
 "Some women feel a twinge or even a painful sensation at the time of ovulation.
-Medically, this is called mittelschmerz, or 'middle pain,' which is usually a one-sided, lower abdominal pain associated with ovulation," says Dr. Alan Copperman, Medical Director at Progyny, in a message to Romper.
+Medically, this is called mittelschmerz, or 'middle pain,' which is usually a one-sided, lower abdominal pain associated with ovulation," explains Dr. Alan Copperman, Medical Director at fertility treatment center Progyny, in a message to Romper.

-Wonderful, because PMS and menstrual cramping obviously weren't fun enough on their own.
-According to the Mayo Clinic, there are two potential causes for mittelschmerz:
+Wonderful, because PMS and menstrual cramping obviously aren't fun enough on their own.
+There are two potential causes for mittelschmerz, according to The Mayo Clinic:

-Hypothesis #2: There is blood and fluid released when the follicle ruptures and releases your egg, and one of these substances irritates the lining of your abdomen and creates this uncomfortable feeling.
+Hypothesis #2: There is blood and fluid released when the follicle ruptures and releases your egg, and one of these substances irritates the lining of your abdomen, creating this uncomfortable feeling.

-For women who struggle with particularly painful ovulation and aren't currently trying to conceive, taking birth control pills might be the best solution.
-These medications actually prevent ovulation completely, thus also reducing the side effects that come along with it.
-Communicate with your doctor, and they'll help you find a treatment plan that works best for you.
+For women who struggle with particularly painful ovulation and aren't currently trying to conceive, birth control pills might be the best solution.
+These medications actually prevent ovulation completely, thus reducing the side effects that come along with it.
+Communicate with your doctor, and they'll advise if they recommend this as a form of treatment for you.

 Whether you're hyper-aware when ovulation occurs or the entire process happens unbeknownst to you, one thing is a fact: women's bodies are freaking fascinating.